Internals

 if next_batch not empty: queue.push(next_batch)

-Returned DependencyEdge { source, target } are still build IDs — source is the dependency's build and target is the dependent's build, so source must be built before target.
-Because edges are stored once per derivation pair (not per evaluation), the same lookup serves every evaluation that touches those derivations, and the resolved build IDs reflect the current evaluation's attempt rows.
+Returned DependencyEdge { source, target } are build IDs - source is the dependency's build and target is the dependent's build, so source must be built before target.

 Batching the BFS (one DB round-trip per level) keeps the query count proportional to graph depth rather than node count.